 To realize its goals, the college makes available a wide variety of learning activities.
 Among these are individualized and/or self-paced instruction, modular courses, small group instruction, case studies, seminars, experiential activities (including authentic involvement), off-campus field trips, and field-study courses, self-initiated research, integrated laboratory activities, and contract or independent study.
-Study plans integrate these varied activities to develop a composite program that is interesting, builds professional competencies, and helps prepare students for professional practice or graduate study.
+Study plans may integrate these varied activities to develop a program that is interesting, builds professional competence, and prepares students for professional practice or graduate study.